California Institute of Technology (Physics)

 Geometry instruction for most students begins with strange objects like lines and triangles.
 Proofs often seem especially confusing.
 My expertise derives from my studies in the physical sciences, which require a frequent application of geometric analysis (Einstein famously needed only the Pythagorean Theorem to illustrate Special Relativity).
 I like to give students concrete examples of the utility of the techniques, show them why proving certain ideas is so important.

-Most of the tutoring I have provided for this subject has been focused on the quantitative reasoning portion of the test.
-I find most students require instruction for the verbal section like a an athlete needs conditioning exercises--mnemonics to aid their vocabulary skills, practice analogies, a refreshment of primer concepts in proper grammar.
+Most of the tutoring I have provided for this subject has been focused on the quantitative reasoning portion of the GRE.
+I find most students require instruction for the verbal section like a an athlete needs conditioning exercises--mnemonics to aid their vocabulary skills, practice analogies, a primer for concepts in proper grammar.
 To that end, my role is usually that of a strict coach, monitoring them doing their mental sit-ups and push-ups.
 I find most students are weakest in their comprehension of those topics covered in the quantitative reasoning section.
 Their majors of university study usually have not included much mathematics instruction.
 To this end, my background in the Physical Sciences excels as a preparatory credential.
 I can offer students numerous examples to illustrate the test topics, enriching their confidence by solidifying their comprehension through context.

 My university education included the Hamiltonian formulation of Classical Mechanics, the Maxwell Field Equations description of Electromagnetism, and non-Relativistic Quantum Mechanics.
 However, most of the tutoring sought after by students in this subject will not require such involved mathematics.
 My approach is normally to engage students in more accessible examples of simpler models in Introductory Physics.
 The more popular AP subject examination attempts a broad rather than deep assessment of a student's command of the techniques of investigation of physical phenomena, and I prefer to interpret those techniques into something more intelligible to students than what they may receive during their lectures.
 The most common mistake we make upon our first encounter with the subject is to mistake it as a set of formulas that can be blindly applied to a situation.
 Physics seems to me more of a sturdy, strange, sometimes stunningly elegant set of new insights into the machinery of reality, an introduction to the intuition and motives of a wonderful creation.
 I like to think that this approach makes the subject more vital, more appealing, more useful than most of the topics students normally encounter in their education.